jslatane/craft-interpreter/README.md

 # Crafting Interpreters Notes

-These are my notes from going through Robert Nystrom's book, *Crafting Interpreters*.
+These are my notes and code from going through Robert Nystrom's book, *Crafting Interpreters*.

 https://craftinginterpreters.com/